n8willis/opentype-shaping-documents/opentype-shaping-use.md

 The `rphf` feature replaces cluster-initial "Ra,Halant" sequences with the "Reph" glyph.

-> Note: also the glyph substitution is performed in this step, the
+> Note: although the glyph substitution is performed in this step, the
 > corresponding glyph reordering move is not performed until a later
 > stage.